 Despite a summer with very little Lionfish Derby action, our Invasive Species Program has been keeping busy with plenty of projects, including several grants that we have recently been awarded to support our ongoing lionfish work.
 First, we're excited to share that REEF has been awarded $299,087 through NOAA's Saltonstall-Kennedy Competitive Grants Program, to study the effectiveness of lionfish traps on deep reefs in the Florida Keys.

-Eighteen teams of scuba divers took to the water and collected 919 invasive lionfish during the 2022 REEF Florida Keys Lionfish Derby & Festival.
-Teams fished from sunrise to sunset on Friday, Sept.
-9 and Saturday, Sept.
-10. The event concluded on Sunday, Sept.
-11 at Postcard Inn Resort & Marina in Islamorada, with an outdoor festival featuring lionfish tastings, cooking and dissection demos, games, interactive booths, and live music.
-More than 400 people attended the event, along with over 20 partner organizations who hosted booths.
+Last weekend, 13 teams of scuba divers took to the water and collected 1,618 invasive lionfish during the 2025 REEF Florida Keys Lionfish Derby & Arts Festival.
+Teams fished from sunrise to sunset on Friday, April 25 and Saturday, April 26.
+The derby weekend concluded on Sunday, April 27 at the REEF Campus in Key Largo, with a festival celebrating the intersection of art, science, and marine conservation.
+The festival included lionfish scoring, cooking and dissection demos, plus numerous educational activities, games, and vendor booths.